GHAngeloid/HarunaBot/README.md

   - StatusListener.java
     - Prints status of bot on Console.
   - GuildMemberListener.java
     - Fired when a User joins the server, changes Status, and changes Game (including Streams).
-If Users connect their Twitch account, they are able to acquire a LIVE role when they go live and climb up the Role Hierarchy.
+If a User connects their Twitch account, they are able to acquire a LIVE role when they go live and climb up the Role Hierarchy.
 When they end their stream, the role gets removed.
   - VoiceListener.java
     - All voice channel events such as joining/leaving a voice channel and transferring from one channel to another.
   - PMListener.java